dthanhtuan/RubyRabbitMQ/README.md

 ```

 Notes
 - Integration specs that require RabbitMQ will fail if RabbitMQ is not running or reachable.
-Use `docker-compose ps` to confirm the rabbitmq service is up.
+Use `docker compose ps` to confirm the rabbitmq service is up.
 - The controllers in this project start subscribers/workers in background threads for demo purposes.
 For reliable long-running workers run the namespaced job class in separate processes (rails runner or dedicated worker processes).

 ## Key Learning Points